kimruddock/pawelgrzybek.github.io/_drafts/2016-05-21-intro-to-web-animations-api.md

 ```
 ![Web Animations API Animation object returned](/photos/2016-05-21-2.jpg)

 This is the main advantage of WAAPI over the CSS animations.
-It is going to be even more powerful in the future.
 Having an access to these bad boys, allows us to create things like this...

 <p>
 <p data-height="616" data-theme-id="dark" data-slug-hash="EKJqxG" data-default-tab="result" data-user="pawelgrzybek" data-embed-version="2" data-preview="true" class="codepen">See the Pen <a href="http://codepen.io/pawelgrzybek/pen/EKJqxG/">2016-05-21-2</a> by Pawel Grzybek (<a href="http://codepen.io/pawelgrzybek">@pawelgrzybek</a>) on <a href="http://codepen.io">CodePen</a>.</p>